gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 While [topology aware hints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints) are not directly related to HA, they are very relevant in the HA context.
 Spreading your workload across multiple zones may increase network latency and cost significantly, if the traffic is not shaped.
 Topology aware hints (beta since Kubernetes `v1.23`, replacing the now deprecated topology aware traffic routing with topology keys) help to route the traffic within the originating zone, if possible.
 Basically, they tell `kube-proxy` how to setup your routing information, so that clients can talk to endpoints that are located within the same zone.

-Be aware however, that there are some limitations that we discussed with the Kubernetes networking SIG and that the maintainers are reluctant to drop.
+Be aware however, that there are some limitations.
 Those are called [safeguards](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/#safeguards) and if they strike, the hints are off and traffic is routed again randomly.
-Especially controversial is the balancing limitation as there is the assumption, that the load that hits an endpoint is determined by the allocatable CPUs in that topology zone, but that's not always if even mostly the case (we opened among others [#113731](https://github.com/kubernetes/kubernetes/issues/113731) and [#110714](https://github.com/kubernetes/kubernetes/issues/110714)).
+Especially controversial is the balancing limitation as there is the assumption, that the load that hits an endpoint is determined by the allocatable CPUs in that topology zone, but that's not always, if even often, the case (see for instance [#113731](https://github.com/kubernetes/kubernetes/issues/113731) and [#110714](https://github.com/kubernetes/kubernetes/issues/110714)).
 So, this limitation hits far too often and your hints are off, but then again, it's about network latency and cost optimization first, so it's better than nothing.

 ## Networking

 We have talked about networking only to some small degree so far (`readiness` probes, pod disruption budgets, topology aware hints).
 The most important component is probably your ingress load balancer - everything else is managed by Kubernetes.
 AWS, Azure, GCP, and also OpenStack offer multi-zonal load balancers, so make use of them.
-In Azure and GCP, LBs are regional whereas in AWS and OpenStack, they need to be bound to a zone, which the cloud-controller-manager does by observing the zone labels at the nodes (please note that this behavior is not always working as expected, see [#570](https://github.com/kubernetes/cloud-provider-aws/issues/569) that we opened on the AWS cloud-controller-manager not readjusting to newly observed zones).
+In Azure and GCP, LBs are regional whereas in AWS and OpenStack, they need to be bound to a zone, which the cloud-controller-manager does by observing the zone labels at the nodes (please note that this behavior is not always working as expected, see [#570](https://github.com/kubernetes/cloud-provider-aws/issues/569) where the AWS cloud-controller-manager is not readjusting to newly observed zones).

-Please be reminded that even if you use a service mesh like [Istio](https://istio.io), the off-the-shelf installation/configuration usually never comes with productive qualities and you will have to fine-tune your installation/configuration, much like the rest of your workload.
+Please be reminded that even if you use a service mesh like [Istio](https://istio.io), the off-the-shelf installation/configuration usually never comes with productive settings (to simplify first-time installation and improve first-time user experience) and you will have to fine-tune your installation/configuration, much like the rest of your workload.

 ## Relevant Cluster Settings